June

 In a small Southern town a young girl's life is turned upside down when her father (a prominent lawyer) is chosen to defend a black man against egregious charges.

 I know this book is super famous, but I had never read it up until now.
 And it is amazing!
-No wonder its considered a classic.
+No wonder it’s considered a classic.

 If you’ve never read it I highly recommend you go out and rectify that.
 It definitely lives up to the hype and its message is just as poignant now as it was then.